gabgalarza/blog-ui/CONTRIBUTING.md

 ### `build`

-Build the static files into the `public` folder, turns lambda functions into a deployable form.
-This task runs both the `build:app` and `build:lambda` scripts.
+Build the static files into the `public` folder.
+This task runs the `build:app` script.

 #### Usage